jondekerh/Talos/README.md

 ```
 Some variables, like the number of posts a member needs to get the `granted-role` or the cooldown for a post to be credited, cannot be set this way and must be altered in the code if you want to customize them.

-As long as these steps are performed on every server that you add *your* instance of the bot to it will run flawlessly on all of them.
+As long as these steps are performed on every server that you add *your* instance of the bot to it will function fully on all of them.
 With that being said, sharding is not implemented in any way - so expect failure in heavy traffic.

 # License
 MIT